csc301-2023-fall/project-24-ontario-parks-T/readme.md

 More Important:

-You must connect your `jsx` file in the App.js file, there is a lot of sample to guide you on how to connect.
+You must connect your `jsx` file in the App.js file, there are a lot of samples to guide you on how to connect.

 ## Backend
-In this project, we use Django rest Framework api, you may sh to the backend folder and run `pip install -r requirements.txt` to install all dependencies.
+In this project, we use Django rest Framework API, you may sh to the backend folder and run `pip install -r requirements.txt` to install all dependencies.

-Then inside the project folder, ontario_audio_tour, is the main backend codes.
+Then inside the project folder, ontario_audio_tour, are the main backend codes.

-In the sub directory ontario_audio_tour (same name with the project folder) is the seetings about the whole api, including installed app and allowed url (you need to add allowed url after deployment).
+In the subdirectory ontario_audio_tour (same name as the project folder) are the settings about the whole API, including the installed app and allowed URL (you need to add the allowed URL after deployment).

-In sub directory AdminControl (which is an app folder), is api about asset management, including adding/deleting/editing/getting location/audio and binding two.
+In the subdirectory, AdminControl (which is an app folder), is the API about asset management, including adding/deleting/editing/getting location/audio and binding two.

-Also, user managment is also in this app folder, enable register, login, logout user accounts. (we user django defult user and JSON Web Token for authentication)
+Also, user management is also in this app folder, enabling register, login, and logout user accounts. (we use Django default user and JSON Web Token for authentication)

 ## Database Connection

-For the initial project, we are using server provided by Microsoft Azure (full name being Azure Database for MySQL flexible server).
-Servers around the word have similar ways of managing, and since I also believe that the Government of Ontario has its own servers, I would not focus on setting up databases here.
-As for handoff, I would simply explain the parts in our code, that handles connections to the database.
+For the initial project, we are using a server provided by Microsoft Azure (full name being Azure Database for MySQL flexible server).
+Servers around the world have similar ways of managing, and since we believe that the Government of Ontario has its own servers, we would not focus on setting up databases here.
+As for handoff, we would simply explain the parts in our code, that handle connections to the database.

 ### Required Information for Connecting to a Server
-Here is a list of information you would need, but you should have access to many other informaitons as well:
+Here is a list of information you would need, but you should have access to many other information as well:

 -   Hostname
 -   Username for connect